devxan/Site-for-kids/README.md

-# Xan.kids - SPA Site for Kids
+# Xan.kids - SPA site about kids

 "I kid you not"

-Welcome to xan.kids, the ultimate destination for kids to have fun and learn!
-Our site is designed to provide a safe and engaging experience for children of all ages.
+Welcome to xan.kids, the ultimate destination for children of all ages to have a safe and engaging experience online.

 ## Getting Started